-47. Xieng Khouang province is located on the mountainous Tran-ninh plateau.
+- 48. Xieng Khouang is located on the mountainous Tran-ninh plateau.
 It is set at an altitude of more than 1,000 metres above sea level and enjoys mild temperatures for most of the year, although winters can be surprisingly cold.
-Kham District is a low-lying basin set at around 600 meters above sea level.

-- 48. Xiangkhouang province covers an area of 15,880 square kilometres (6,130 sq mi) and has a largely mountainous topography.
-The province borders Luang Prabang province to the northwest, Houaphanh province to the northeast, Vietnam to the east, Bolikhamsai province to the southeast, and Vientiane province to the southwest.
+Kham District is a low-lying basin set at around 600 meters above sea level. - Photolood Pek Hong Het Las Bare Phu Xay Khoun Mok Tha Thon - 49.
+Xiang Khouang covers an area of 15,880 square kilometres (6,130 sq mi) and has a largely mountainous topography.
+The province borders Luang Prabang province to the porthwest Houanbank province to the porthwest Vietnam to the past Polikhamsai - northwest, Houaphanh province to the northeast, Vietnam to the east, Bolikhamsai province to the southeast, and Vientiane province to the southwest. - 50.
 The capital is Phonsavan.
-Xiangkhouang and Vientiane provinces are part of the Nam Ngum River watershed. - 49.
+Xiangkhouang and Vientiane provinces are part of the Nam Ngum River watershed.
 Apart from floodplains along the Mekong River, Xieng Khouang has the largest grassland in the country.
 This area is characterized by rolling hills and grassland whose elevation averages 1,300 metres (4,300 ft).
 The country's highest peak, Phou Bia (2,820 metres (9,250 ft)), rises at the southern side of the plateau.
 The province is 400 km northeast of Vientiane capital.
-Phou Bia, at 2700 m elevation, is the highest peak in the province, and the highest in Laos. - 50.
+Phou Bia, at 2700 m elevation, is the highest peak in the province, and the highest in Laos. - 51.
 Xiangkhouang is home to five different ethnic groups.
 The Tai Dam, Tai Daeng, Phuan, Khmu, and Hmong have settled in the province.
 Their traditional houses, dresses, beliefs and rituals are part of the cultural heritage of Laos.
 There are also minorities of Laotian Chinese and Vietnamese as well as some international workers from Korea, Japan, Europe, and North America.